urgent-challenge/urgent2026/_pages/track1.md

 </table>

+Note that external data, not included in the above listed datasets cannot be used for the purpose of this challenge.
-> We allow participants to simulate their own RIRs using existing tools<d-footnote>For example, <a href="https://github.com/ehabets/RIR-Generator">RIR-Generator</a>, <a href="https://github.com/LCAV/pyroomacoustics">pyroomacoustics</a>, <a href="https://github.com/DavidDiazGuerra/gpuRIR">gpuRIR</a>,  and so on.</d-footnote> for generating the training data.
-> The participants can also propose publicly available real recorded RIRs to be included in the above data list during the grace period (See [`Timeline`](/urgent2026/timeline)).
+However we allow participants to simulate their own RIRs using existing tools 3 for generating the training data.
+The participants can also propose publicly available real recorded RIRs to be included in the above data list during the grace period.
+See [rules](#rules-and-ranking) section for more details.
-> Note: If participants used additional RIRs to train their model, the related information should be provided in the README.yaml file in the submission.
-Check the [template](/urgent2026/template) for more information.
->
-> We allow participants to simulate wind noise using some tools such as <a href="https://github.com/audiolabs/SC-Wind-Noise-Generator/tree/main">SC-Wind-Noise-Generator</a>.
-In default, the simulation script in our repository simulates 200 and 100 wind noises for training and validation for each sampling frequency.
-The configuration can be easily changed in <a href="https://github.com/urgent-challenge/urgent2026_challenge_track1/blob/main/conf/wind_noise_simulation_train.yaml">wind_noise_simulation_train.yaml</a> and <a href="https://github.com/urgent-challenge/urgent2026_challenge_track1/blob/main/conf/wind_noise_simulation_validation.yaml">wind_noise_simulation_validation.yaml</a>

 **Data selection and Simulation.** We apply the data selection to the track1 data of the [2nd URGENT](https://urgent-challenge.github.io/urgent2025/) using the data filtering method proposed in the recent paper <d-cite key="liLessMoreData2025"/>.
 The selected data list is available at [here](https://github.com/urgent-challenge/urgent2026_challenge_track1/blob/main/meta/train_selected_700h).
 The speech source from NNCES, SeniorTalk, VocalSet, and ESD is not filtered.